 Road Safety Project in Indonesia

 This joint project aims to enhance a safer mind as well as safer environment related to road safety around the schools liaising with local administration.
-From October 2014 to August 2017, they provided traffic safety education for teachers and students at 30 elementary and middle schools, improved transportation infrastructure near the schools, and appealed to regional and national governments.
-Over 30,000 people have participated in the project.
+They provided traffic safety education for teachers, students, and parents at 50 elementary and middle schools (30 in Bandung City, 20 in North and East Jakarta), improved transportation infrastructure near the schools, and appealed to regional and national governments.
+Over 48,000 people (30,000 in Bandung City, 18,000 in North and East Jakarta) have participated in the project.

-To attempt measuring and evaluating collective impact, where various constituents collaborate to resolve a social issue, we used Social Return on Investment (Social Return on Investment (SROI*) analysis to quantitatively understand the project’s social value.
-The total social value (total benefit) over four years was an estimated 235.86 million yen, while project costs were approximately 86.49 million yen, resulting in an SROI of 2.73.
+To attempt measuring and evaluating collective impact, where various constituents collaborate to resolve a social issue, we used Social Return on Investment (SROI*) analysis to quantitatively understand the project’s social value and verify that it is effective (the creation of social value exceeds the cost invested).

 * SROI is a method of quantifying the effectiveness of a project, and is calculated by dividing the social value (total benefit) an initiative produces by the cost of implementing it.